mworks/mworks/doc/reference/sysvars.rst

 #mainScreenInfo
 ^^^^^^^^^^^^^^^

-The value of this variable is a dictionary whose key/value pairs describe and configure the stimulus display.
+The value of this variable is a dictionary whose key/value pairs describe and configure the default stimulus display.

 The following keys are recognized.
 If a key is omitted, the default value is used: